wrmilling/nixos-configuration/custom/README.md

 # Custom Packages

 Definition of custom packages which are generally not yet available in upstream nixpkgs.

 ## Current Packages

-N/A
+- [brave](pkgs/brave) ARM64 enabled version of the official brave package